Mushroom ravioli with garlic butter sauce

 Preparation of the mushroom ravioli:

-For the dough, knead the flour with oil, water and salt to a smooth dough.
-Then cover the dough and leave it in a cool place for an hour.
+To make the dough, knead the flour with oil, water and salt to form a smooth dough.
+Then cover the dough and let it stand in a cool place for an hour.

 In the meantime, clean the mushrooms and cut them into small cubes.
-You fry them in butter and then add the cream cheese.
-Season it with salt, pepper and garlic to taste.
-If the mass is too firm, you can make it creamy with a little cream.
+You fry these in butter and then add the cream cheese.
+Then season the whole thing with salt, pepper and garlic as desired.
+If the mixture is too thick, you can make it creamy with a little cream.

 Roll out the dough on a floured surface.
 You can cut out circles with a glass.
 Then you put piles of the filling on it and brush the edges of the dough with water and beat them together.
 You can also put a second circle of dough on top.
 Then the ravioli get bigger.
 The best way to press the edges together is with a fork.